j-ulrich/jquery-sliderbutton/README.md

 	version and `5` for the mobile version.
 * __direction__ _{"right"|"left"}_: Defines the direction in which the slider needs to be moved.
 	Default: `"right"`
+* __releaseToActivate__ _{Boolean}_: If `true`, the slider must be released (i.e. the mouse button or finger must be release) while the slider is at the end of the lane for the button to be activated.
+	Default: `true`
 * __opacity__ _{Function}_: Can be used to customize how the opacity of the text is changed.
 The function is handed one parameter, the current value in the range [0,100] where 0 means the slider is at the start (idle position) and 100 means the slider it at the end (activated).
-The provided function then has to return a value for the opacity of the text.
+The provided function has to return a value for the opacity of the text.
 The default is `function(value) { return 1.0-(value/(100.0/2.0)); }` which means a linear fade out where the text becomes invisible in the middle of the lane.
 * __mini__ _{Boolean}_: **Mobile version only.** Creates a mini version of the sliderbutton.
 Default: `false`